Team-4073-The-RoboKatz/tshirtbobot/README.md

-﻿# RoboKatz-2023
+﻿# RoboKatz T-Shirt Robot
-RoboKatz code base for the 2023 Season, Charged Up and Our robot (Name).

-the code that gets us to worlds :)))
+RoboKatz Code for our outreach and promotional robot/